Harsh-Pratap-Singh/leetcode/Readme.md

 My approach was to make [0][0] as 1 then made all first and last element in the first list as 1,1 and remaining will the addition of the row above it.
 - Time complexity:O(n^2)
 - space complexity:O(n^2)

+### 14th Problem
+**Difficulty:Easy**
+Take my fair share of time understand but when clicked it was very simple , we just had to work with multiple loops :

+- Time complexity:O(n)
+- space complexity:O(n)